 SA cherry season kicks off with auction expected to raise more than $50,000

-The highest bidder will score themselves the title of South Australia’s Cherry King or Queen, and assist former MasterChef star, Callum Hann, in cooking up cherry pancakes for breakfast with the winning box!
+The highest bidder will score themselves the title of South Australia’s Cherry King or Queen, and former MasterChef star, Callum Hann, will be on hand for the best advice on how to cook up the winning box!

-In 2021 Anthony Romeo was crowned the Cherry King with a bid of $50,000 which was donated to Camp Quality.
+In 2022 Joe Giangregorio was crowned the Cherry King with a bid of $50,000 which was donated to the Leukeamia Foundation.

-Angelo Demasi, SA Produce Market CEO, said “The Market Community have made significant donations to charities through this annual event and we are delighted to have partnered this year with The Leukaemia Foundation who will receive 100% of the proceeds raised from the auction.”
+Angelo Demasi, SA Produce Market CEO, said “The Market Community have made significant donations to charities through this annual event and we are delighted to have partnered this year with Variety SA who will receive 100% of the proceeds raised from the auction.”

-The cherry industry contributed $26M to the South Australian economy in 2022, with 3 million kilograms sold.
-The season has been slightly delayed this year due to colder weather conditions, but is set to be another bumper year for the industry.
+The cherry industry contributed $27.6M to the South Australian economy in 2023, with 2.6 million kilograms sold.
+The season got underway early this season so we expect to have fantastic fruit for the festive season.

 The SA cherry season commenced at the beginning of November when small volumes started to appear at the South Australian Produce Market from the Riverland.
 Adelaide Hills grown cherries are being picked now.

-The auction will be held at the South Australian Produce Markets on Wednesday, November 30 at 7am with the winning bidder being crowned the 2022 Cherry King.
+The auction will be held at the South Australian Produce Markets on Wednesday, November 29 at 7am with the winning bidder being crowned the 2023 Cherry King or perhaps Queen!

 – ENDS –